 Today’s mainstream fashion industry relies on globalised, mass production where garments are transformed from the design stage to the retail floor in only a few weeks.
 With retailers selling the latest fashion trends at very low prices, consumers are easily swayed to purchase more than they need.
 But this overconsumption comes with a hidden price tag, and it is the environment and workers in the supply chain that pay.

 The fashion industry is contributing to today’s sustainability challenge in a number of ways.
 It currently uses a constant flow of natural resources to produce ‘Fast Fashion’ garments.
 In the way it operates, this industry is constantly contributing to the depletion of fossil fuels, used, for example, in textile & garment production and transportation.
 Fresh water reservoirs are also being increasingly diminished for cotton crop irrigation.
-The fashion industry is also introducing in a systematic way, and in ever-greater amounts, manmade compounds such as pesticides and synthetic fibres, which increases their persistent presence in nature.
+The fashion industry is also introducing, in a systematic way and in ever-greater amounts, manmade compounds such as pesticides and synthetic fibres, which increase their persistent presence in nature.

 As a result, some natural resources are in jeopardy and forests and ecosystems are being damaged or destroyed for such things as fibre production, leading to issues such as droughts, desertification and not least, climate change, that are affecting society at large.

-To visualise in a simple way the sustainability challenge of today’s fashion industry, the funnel metaphor (illustrated adjacent) is used to demonstrate that if the consumption behaviour of the larger fashion industry, including consumers, keeps increasing at the current rate, the impact on the social and ecological environment will also increase.
+To visualise the sustainability challenge of today’s fashion industry, the funnel metaphor is used to demonstrate the consumption behaviour of the larger fashion industry, including consumers.
+If this keeps increasing at the current rate, the impact on the social and ecological environment will also increase.
 This leads to a very limited space for the industry to handle these impacts in the future and resolve the issues society is facing today.
 This is symbolised by the sloping walls of the funnel.